-- The Concern Debates is made up of a League Phase and a Knockout Phase. - The League Phase runs from October to January with each participating school having four debates. - The Knockout Phase begins in February and runs through to the All Ireland Final in April/ May. - Each speaker is given 4 minutes and 30 seconds to speak.
-The team captain speaks twice, once to introduce his or her team and the arguments they will be making and again at the end to sum up the points that have been made and to refute those of their opponents.
+- The Concern Debates is made up of a virtul League Phase and a Knockout Phase. - The virtual league phase runs from the beginning of November until the end of January with each participating school having three debates. - The knockout phase begins in February and runs through to the All Ireland Final in April or May. - Each speaker is given four minutes and 30 seconds to speak.
+The team captain speaks twice, once to introduce his or her team and the arguments they will be making, and again at the end to sum up the points that have been made and to refute those of their opponents.